gitlabhq/omnibus-gitlab/doc/jihu_edition.md

 Depending on the preferred installation method for GitLab EE, either:

-- Use the official GitLab package repository and [install GitLab EE](https://about.gitlab.com/install/?version=ee), or
+- Use the official GitLab package repository and [install GitLab EE](https://about.gitlab.com/install/?version=ee).
 - Download the GitLab EE package and [manually install it](https://docs.gitlab.com/update/package/#upgrade-using-a-manually-downloaded-package).